zeapoz/xrpl/SPEC.md

 ### ZG-CONFORMANCE-010

-    The node should send TmStatusChange message containing ledger info.
+    The node should send mtSTATUS_CHANGE message containing ledger info.
     This message should be sent without any explicit requests.
-    To ensure ledger correctness, the test asks for its information via RPC first and compares the results with the TmStatusChange payload.
+    To ensure ledger correctness, the test asks for its information via RPC first and compares the results with the mtSTATUS_CHANGE payload.

     <>
-    <- TmStatusChange with the correct ledger hash and sequence
+    <- mtSTATUS_CHANGE with the correct ledger hash and sequence

 ### ZG-CONFORMANCE-011

-    The node should relay a TM_GET_PEER_SHARD_INFO_V2 message to connected peers if it contains a valid key type and relay counter is higher than 0.
+    The node should relay a mtGET_PEER_SHARD_INFO_V2 message to connected peers if it contains a valid key type and relay counter is higher than 0.
     Connection scenario:
     Synthetic Node 1 <> Rippled <> Synthetic Node 2
-    This test checks whether Synthetic node 2 receives the TM_GET_PEER_SHARD_INFO_V2 message sent from Synthetic Node 1 to the Ripple node.
+    This test checks whether Synthetic node 2 receives the mtGET_PEER_SHARD_INFO_V2 message sent from Synthetic Node 1 to the Ripple node.

 ### ZG-CONFORMANCE-012

-    The node should not relay a TM_GET_PEER_SHARD_INFO_V2 message to connected peers if it contains unsupported key type.
+    The node should not relay a mtGET_PEER_SHARD_INFO_V2 message to connected peers if it contains unsupported key type.
     Connection scenario:
     Synthetic Node 1 <> Rippled <> Synthetic Node 2
-    This test ensures that Synthetic node 2 does not receive the TM_GET_PEER_SHARD_INFO_V2 message sent from Synthetic Node 1 to the Ripple node.
+    This test ensures that Synthetic node 2 does not receive the mtGET_PEER_SHARD_INFO_V2 message sent from Synthetic Node 1 to the Ripple node.

 ### ZG-CONFORMANCE-013

-    The node should not relay a TM_GET_PEER_SHARD_INFO_V2 message to connected peers if the message's relay count is equal 0.
+    The node should not relay a mtGET_PEER_SHARD_INFO_V2 message to connected peers if the message's relay count is equal 0.
     Connection scenario:
     Synthetic Node 1 <> Rippled <> Synthetic Node 2
-    This test ensures that Synthetic node 2 does not receive the TM_GET_PEER_SHARD_INFO_V2 message sent from Synthetic Node 1 to the Ripple node.
+    This test ensures that Synthetic node 2 does not receive the mtGET_PEER_SHARD_INFO_V2 message sent from Synthetic Node 1 to the Ripple node.

 ### ZG-CONFORMANCE-014

-    The node should not relay a TM_GET_PEER_SHARD_INFO_V2 message to connected peers if the message's relay count is above relay limit (currently 3).
+    The node should not relay a mtGET_PEER_SHARD_INFO_V2 message to connected peers if the message's relay count is above relay limit (currently 3).
     Connection scenario:
     Synthetic Node 1 <> Rippled <> Synthetic Node 2
-    This test ensures that Synthetic node 2 does not receive the TM_GET_PEER_SHARD_INFO_V2 message sent from Synthetic Node 1 to the Ripple node.
+    This test ensures that Synthetic node 2 does not receive the mtGET_PEER_SHARD_INFO_V2 message sent from Synthetic Node 1 to the Ripple node.

 ### ZG-CONFORMANCE-015

-    The node should send a TmValidatorListCollection message containing at least one validator with a correct public key and a non-empty manifest.
+    The node should send a mtVALIDATORLISTCOLLECTION message containing at least one validator with a correct public key and a non-empty manifest.

     <>
-    <- TmValidatorListCollection with at least one validator with a correct public key and a non-empty manifest.
+    <- mtVALIDATORLISTCOLLECTION with at least one validator with a correct public key and a non-empty manifest.

 ### ZG-CONFORMANCE-016